I'm a trauma survivor

 Portland, oregon is my heart's hometown

 No, I wasn't born there but I lived there for 15 years of my life and fell in love with it.
-The scenery, the vibe and the people are all vibrant and warm.
+The scenery, the energy and the people are all vibrant and warm.
 It is my heart's home.
-Right now I live in Dallas, Texas but in the next five years I will find my way home again.
+Right now I live in Dallas, Texas, brought here by a storm of circumstances.

 i'm a videocaster and podcaster